 The Oriental Curriculum pursues the attainment of an in-depth specialized knowledge in the field of study of the ancient pre-classical civilizations of the Near East, in the chronological arc that goes from the formation of urban civilization (in the 4th millennium B.C.) to the death of Alexander the Great (323 B.C.) and, as far as the geographical extension is concerned, from Anatolia to the Levant (Syria, Lebanon, Palestine and Jordan), to Mesopotamia, Iran, Arabia and the Indus Valley.
 It also includes the coastal regions of the Mediterranean and its major islands (Cyprus, Malta, Sicily, Sardinia and the Balearic Islands) with regard to the Phoenician and Punic expansion and presence in the West.
 The scope of the specialization is that of the two courses corresponding to the disciplines "Archaeology and Art History of the Ancient Near East" and "Phoenician-Punic Archaeology".
 The methodology is focused on the study of the contexts (archaeological landscape, settlement system, urban planning and architecture), of the material culture (production, circulation, function) and of the artistic culture (creation, function, fruition) in a historical-archaeological perspective.
 The training activities of the Oriental Curriculum include the participation to the field research activities carried out by "La Sapienza" in Syria, Palestine, Jordan, Lebanon, Iraq, Iran, Turkey, Tunisia, Algeria, Morocco, Iberian Peninsula, Aegean, Crete, Malta, Sicily and Sardinia.
 Each Ph.D. student will have to conduct an original and innovative research on a theoretical and methodological aspect of the ancient pre-classical cultures of the Near East or of the Mediterranean, with the aim of reaching, under the guidance of a tutor, the final publication of the dissertation.

-The course aims to prepare young scholars to the research in the field of prehistory and protohistory through the guided realization of an original study on some of the multiple aspects that fall within the analysis of the processes that lead to urbanization.
-The PhD students will be assigned to one or more tutor and they will apply to the research the methodologies of prehistoric and protohistoric archaeology, also through the use of archaeometric, bioarchaeological and paleoenvironmental analysis.
-They will consider in particular the following aspects and their transformations in a given geographical context in the chronological span of the period examined: 1) the characters of the natural environment and subsistence activities; 2) the settlement system, both as regards its relations with the environment itself and the relationships of cooperation or competition, of subordination or parity between the different settlements; 3) the extraction and circulation of raw materials; 4) the transformation of products and the circuits of exchange of manufactured goods; 5) socio-political relations, both within a community and between several human nuclei, in relation also with the incidence that economic and ideological factors can have on these aspects; 6) symbolic and artistic production.
+To this end, as part of their research project, doctoral students and doctoral students will take into particular consideration some of the following aspects and their transformations in a given geographical context in the chronological span of the period examined: 1) the characteristics of the natural environment and subsistence activities; 2) the settlement system, both with regard to its relations with the environment itself and to the relationships of cooperation or competition, of subordination or equality between the different settlements; 3) the extraction and circulation of raw materials; 4) the transformation of products and the exchange circuits of artefacts; 5) the socio-political relationships deducible from the study of settlements, necropolises, ritual contexts, both within a community and between multiple human nuclei, also in relation to the impact that economic and ideological factors can have on these aspects; 6) symbolic and artistic production.

 The curriculum of Etruscology has as its scientific objective the progress of studies in the thematic field of Etruscology and archaeology of pre-Roman Italy in a temporal span extended from the X-IX to the II-I century BC.
 From the point of view of the discipline, as conceived by its "founder" Massimo Pallottino, the approach to research is all-embracing, from material culture to the history of politics and institutions, from epigraphy to topographical and urban studies, to productive activities in the field of art and craftsmanship.